rrvt/FtpApp/FtpApp/README.md

 ## Updates

+### Update 3/15/23

+Complete move of orientation to reports.

 ### Update 3/8/23

 Added numbers to notepad archive output.
 Fixed (hopefully) Print and Print Preview.
 See MakeApp for details.

+### Update 10/28/22

+Start app in the same position and size as when it exited the last time.
+Update the background of the toolbar.

+### Update 6/12/22

+Complete rewrite of the FtpLib obtained off the web.
+One issue was the lack of a user molification output during long running sequences.
+So the long running sequences were put into a "Worker Thread" and the function then sent an update to a "Progress Bar" in the UI Thread (the main Thread).
+In one case the file that was transferred is also displayed in the main window just after the transfer takes place (with the usual caviot that Windows messages don't happen instantly).

+### Update 01/31/22

+Updates to the library, mostly about the toolbar, but also NewAllocator, and a minor addition to Expandable.

+Also scrubbed the project files to remove all references to precompiled header files which I turned off in VS17.
+Unfortnately VS does not remove all references and pch files kept cropping up.
+Not only does that slow down the compiler but the files are large...

 ### Update 12/18/21